GTMStack

 Consolidate conversation intelligence.
 Call recording and coaching tools like Gong and Chorus are valuable, but if your dialer already records calls and your platform offers basic coaching analytics, evaluate whether the standalone tool is worth its $100+/seat/month price tag.

 Reduce LinkedIn tool sprawl.
-Sales Navigator plus a LinkedIn automation tool plus a separate LinkedIn analytics tool — that’s three tools for one channel.
+Sales Navigator plus a LinkedIn automation tool plus a separate LinkedIn analytics tool.
+That’s three tools for one channel.
 Evaluate which functions you actually use and cut the rest.
+Our post on LinkedIn outreach best practices covers what you actually need from LinkedIn tooling.

 Evaluation Framework for Consolidation Decisions